csetera/pixelli/README.md

 ## Introduction

-This repository provides the implemnetation of ESP32 software to drive an LED matrix built using 3D printed parts and WS2812B LED strips.
+This repository provides the implementation of ESP32 software to drive an LED matrix built using 3D printed parts and WS2812B LED strips.

 ## Feature overview